 Here’s some very short helpful facts about Rejoining the EU and putting Brexit to an early.
 The Tories are still trying to run the illusion that the will of the people must be respected.
-Brexit is no longer the will of the people with less than one fifth of the British population having vote for it.
+Brexit is no longer the will of the people with only 18% of the British population now thinking that Brexit is a success and with 55% now wanting to Rejoin the EU.

 This figure is rising rapidly, as Brexit reveals its many ugly heads

-The upward curve towards the rejection of Brexit by the vast majority of people will be asymptotic, up to perhaps a residual hardcore of racists and people clutching Brexit unicorns (80% – insert your own number?), but it is climbing rapidly.
+The upward curve towards the rejection of Brexit by the vast majority of people will be asymptotic, up to perhaps a residual hardcore of racists and people clutching Brexit unicorns (80% ++ insert your own number?), but it is climbing rapidly.
 There will be a huge social desirability to be on the ‘winning side’ once Brexiteers realise that they are no longer a majority.
-I find that they operate in herds.
+I find that they operate in herds and had an interesting chat about ‘in and out’ groups with a psychologist called Elvis on this recently.
 Quite why I always choose the leaders of social groupings in cafes and pubs for Brexorcism purposes.

 86% of young people in Britain want to rejoin the EU